MohidFarhan/MohidFarhan.github.io/_posts/2025-09-27-The-Metric-Tensor.md

 Tensors are an overwhelming topic for most students, which is a problem since they are important if you want to get into the fun part of physics.
 Cosmology, general relativity, particle physics, and many more interesting fields rely on tensors.
 In today's blog, we'll get into a special type of tensor, gaining intuition about them along the way.
 Hopefully, by the end of it, you will be able to grasp what they are and how they can be used.
 We will go much deeper into tensors in future blogs, so stay tuned!

-To understand tensors, let's firstforget what we know and start from scratch.
+To understand tensors, let's first forget what we know and start from scratch.
 We can then go on a journey to rediscover them.
 The most fundamental tensor is the metric tensor.
 Once we understand that, we can generalize and deepen our understanding.
 The prerequisites are pretty simple: all you need to know are $$7^{\text{th}}$$ grade geometry concepts like the Pythagorean theorem and the area of a triangle.
 Yes, it's that simple.
 Buckle up and let's begin.

 ## A Vector in a Square Grid